 Where can I get the Accommodation forms?

-How long will it take before I receive confirmation of my Accommodations request?
+How long will it take to assess Accommodations requests?

-Due to the time required to review these cases, you must submit your application form, GED® fee, accommodation form and documentation at least TWO MONTHS prior to the preferred writing date.
+Due to the time required to review these cases, you must register and submit your documentation at least TWO MONTHS prior to the preferred writing date.

 Results, transcripts and certificates Expand Link

 How long does it take for my tests to be scored and results sent to me?